TheRealMerabi/TheRealMerabi/README.md

 Hello!
 My name is Ahmad Al Merabi.
-I go by Merabi and I have a passion in designed websites and games.
+I go by Merabi and I have a passion in designing websites and games.

 I moved to Canada in 2015 after i got accepted at Carleton University to Major in Communications Engineering.
 After 5 Years in that degree, I realized that my passion was more programming related than electronics.
 I ended up picking Game Development at Algonquin College.